nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

     └── mobilephone
 ```

-Each of those files contains [`gpg`](https://www.gnupg.org/)-encrypted password
+Each of those files contains a [`gpg`](https://www.gnupg.org/)-encrypted
-for the website.
-They're accessed by using the `pass` command to decrypt the
+password for the website.
+They're accessed by using the `pass` command to
-files with a `gpg` private key.
-However, I strongly dislike the idea of relying
+decrypt the files with a `gpg` private key.
+However, I strongly dislike the idea
-on `gpg` to protect my passwords.
-While I do have a PGP key, I avoid using it
+of relying on `gpg` to protect my passwords.
+While I do have a PGP key, I avoid
-whenever there's a more suitable alternative available.
-[Many cryptographers
+using it whenever there's a more suitable alternative available.
+[Many
-have written about the issues with
+cryptographers have written about the issues with
 PGP](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html), but the
 biggest concern for me is the number of foot-guns with the PGP protocol and
 `gpg` tool.
 Even in a standard configuration like `pass`, where I'm offloading